Gardening for Wildlife

 A garden may be a small sensible plot or a grand display of majestic trees, sweeping lawns, and flower displays like a city's arboretum.
 Despite design and scale, they all have one thing in common: these spaces are teeming with life both visible and unseen.

 We use these spaces to give our homes curb appeal, to grow our victory gardens, or to provide places of beauty and fragrance for relaxation and outdoor entertainment.
 Birds, insects, reptiles, and small mammals use them for food, shelter, and reproduction.
 Whether we notice or not, our gardens are sustaining a host of living things.
-Even our soil is alive with both beneficial microbes and fungi that help our plants grow vigorously and decomposers such as worms, ants, and pill bugs, which break down organic waste.
-It is an active ecosystem!
+Even our soil is alive with both beneficial microbes and fungi that help our plants grow vigorously.
+Under the soil and beneath the ground are teams of decomposers at work breaking down organic matter to create nutrients for the plants we enjoy..The whole garden is an active ecosystem!
+It is more satisfying to work with nature than against it.

-The canopy of trees and my birdbath attract many visitors, but it is the selection of plants with their pollen, seeds, berries, and insects that will keep them returning day after day and season to season.
+A canopy of trees and a birdbath attract many visitors, but it is the selection of plants with their pollen, seeds, berries, and insects that will keep them returning day after day and season to season.

 Consider the Wildlife